thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Step 2.
 Connect device

 Now, let's check the connection of our device to the ThingsBoard platform.
-To do this, using the "Check connectivity" functionality to publish telemetry data (for example, temperature readings) on behalf of your device.
-You can do this both during while adding device and after.
+To accomplish this, use the "Check connectivity" functionality to publish telemetry data (for example, temperature readings) on behalf of your device.
+You can do this both while adding the device and after.

 {% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}